readytensor/rt-agentic-ai-cert-week6/lessons/wk6-l3b/wk6-l3b-orchestrating-agents.md

 This is where meta-level coordination becomes critical.
 We need mechanisms that ensure outputs align not just individually but collectively.
 Think of it as the difference between having four talented musicians playing their parts perfectly versus having them play together as a quartet.

-## Consideration 2: System and Component Failures
+## Consideration 2: Failure Handling

 What happens when things go wrong?